warloxactual/dotspell/README.md

 We have no metric for how many of these attempts are successful but with the millions of attempts being run, even 0.01% success would permanently render an email account useless.
+Regardless, the point is not successful signups but confirmation emails en masse to "pop" the maximum data usage on most free email accounts including Gmail.

 In the terminal run: